abiv23/koc-image/README.md

    - Deploy

 3. Set up AWS S3 bucket for production image storage:
-   - Create an S3 bucket in your AWS account
+   - Create an S3 bucket in your AWS account with private objects
    - Set appropriate CORS and access policies
    - Add the AWS environment variables to your Vercel project

 ### Production Considerations

-- The application uses local file storage in development but requires S3 or another cloud storage solution for production
+- The application uses local file storage in development but requires S3 for production
 - Ensure your database connection strings and API keys are properly set as environment variables
 - Set up appropriate CORS settings for your S3 bucket
+- Consider using a CDN like CloudFront for better performance

 ## Project Structure